suixinsuo/olympus-protocol/docs/GettingStarted.md

 In this basic implementation the investor can only redeem all his investment at once.
 In the more complex situation, we need to decrease the counter when the balance becomes zero.

-# Compile the new derivative.
+# Compile the new derivative

 We have just made a new fund with new functions and now we need to get it ready for publishing.
 We have set some helper functions that you can find in our `packages.json` file.